MetalPizzaCat/gobscript/readme.md

 # Building

-Note that currently only linux is supported due to how `exec` is implemented.
+Note that the project is built around unix and  linux specifically, so while this project can run on windows and was tested on windows(built with msvc), functionality of `exec` is subpar on windows when build with msvc.
+Powershell appears to handle it fine, but vscode behaves strangely

 ## Linux

 This project uses cmake and does not rely on any external libraries so building should be pretty easy.
 The following uses shell script(ironic i know), however if you intend on development and use vscode it should automatically pickup on the project.

+**IMPORTANT!** g++ and cmake are required.

 Assuming you are now in the root directory of the project(folder containing `main.cpp` and `CMakeLists.txt`) do following
 ```sh